farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > #### Physique
 >
-> - When you `Brawl`, you clash with something that is in your way.
+> - When you `Muscle`, you use your force to move, overcome or wreck the obstacle in front of you.
 > - When you `Finesse`, you employ dexterous manipulation or subtle misdirection.
 > - When you `Move`, you quickly shift to a new position or get out of danger.
 > - When you `Sneak`, you traverse skillfully and quietly.